-There are also sites offering self-awareness questionnaires which are designed to help you focus on any deep seated negatives which may be holding you back from achieving your life dreams.
+There are also sites offering self-awareness questionnaires that are designed to help you focus on any deep-seated negatives which may be holding you back from achieving your life dreams.

 However, do follow the doctor’s advice.
-Treatment can include: anti-depressant medicines, psychotherapy, as well as lifestyle changes.
+Treatment can include anti-depressant medicines, psychotherapy, as well as lifestyle changes.
 In extreme cases, electroconvulsive therapy or light therapy are prescribed.
 If your depression escalates or you are suicidal seek help from your family physician or health care provider.
 Do call a local health department, a community mental health center, or hospital, or a clinic.
 Someone will extend a helping hand and talk you through the crisis.